kentik/github-workflows/docs/pipelines/guides/ktools-deploy-manual.md

-# Deploying with ktools manually
+# Deploying via the Github UI

 Github provides the ability to trigger a workflow manually using the event type `workflow_dispatch`.
 You can trigger it via API and also using the UI.